jezzsantos/saastack/docs/how-to-guides/010-subdomain-module.md

 Create a new Solution folder with the name of your subdomain, in either the `Subdomains/Core` or `Subdomains/Generic` solution folder.

-To that solution folder, add another one called `Tests` .
+To that solution folder, add another one called `Tests`.
 This is where your various test projects live.

-Now follow the following sections to build out the skeleton of your subdomain in projects.
+Now, follow the following sections to build out the skeleton of your subdomain in projects manually.

+> As an alternative, you can automate this whole process using the Subdomain pattern toolkit, described in [Create a Pattern Toolkit](200-create-pattern-toolkit.md#install-the-toolkit)

 We are going to start at the innermost projects, move outwards to the project where your API is built, and then back inwards with your implementation.